 10 Golden Rules for a Healthy Lifestyle

 Adopting a healthy lifestyle isn’t as difficult or complex as some may portray.
 Stick to these 10 Nutrition for Longevity Golden Rules for a Healthy Lifestyle and you will be on your way to better health.
 Understanding these 10 Golden Rules is the first step towards developing sustainable change.
 Interested in learning more?
 Check out our N4L REAL Transformation Program focused on teaching you how to promote lifelong transformations through becoming more connected with your mind and body!
-If you have any questions pertaining to the program, please feel free to contact our dietitian team at email@example.com!
+If you have any questions pertaining to the program, or want to sign up for our meal plans, please feel free to contact our dietitian team at firstname.lastname@example.org!

 1. Eat and Drink Your Vitamins

 Consume 6+ servings of fruits and vegetables per day to ensure you are absorbing essential micronutrients: vitamins, minerals, phytochemicals, and fiber.
 Count your colors instead of calories.
 Eating the rainbow is a great way to include a variety of vitamins in your diet.

 - Red foods contain phytochemicals and can reduce the risk of diabetes and heart disease.
 Look for tomatoes, red pepper, red onion, strawberries, watermelon, or cherries.

 - Orange or yellow foods have Vitamin A and Vitamin C to promote healthy skin and vision.
 Pumpkin, sweet potatoes, carrots, and lemons are all ways to get your orange and yellow nutrients.

 - Green foods are high in Vitamin K, antioxidants, and folates that benefit bone health.
 Kale, broccoli, peas, kiwi, green grapes, and brussels sprouts are all green foods to prioritize.